szvest/obsidian-wikipedia-link-preview/README.md

 ## About

-**Wikipedia Preview Popup** is a plugin for Obsidian that enhances your reading experience by providing previews for Wikipedia links directly within the note.
+**Wikipedia Preview Popup** is a plugin that enhances your reading experience by providing previews for Wikipedia links directly within the note.
 This plugin is designed to make research and note-taking more efficient by allowing users to quickly access summaries and overviews of linked Wikipedia articles without leaving the note.

 ## Features